BBITWestin/CI-CD-Pipeline-Challenges/Auth/AzAD_Setup.md

 Watch me get lost in the MS docs:

-1. I decided to keep as much of the react template code as possible and instead created a MSAL wrapper componenet in place of App.js.
-This means I didn't copy and **replace** as the guide suggest but added the MSAL stuff that looked important...
+1. I decided to keep as much of the react template code as possible and instead created a MSAL wrapper component in place of App.js.
+This means I didn't copy and **replace** as the guide suggested but added the MSAL stuff that looked important...

 2. So it turns out if you follow the guide you'll actually still be missing a ton of required files used by the snippets so I ended up just cloning the repo they were referencing and replacing my ./web/src folder with the new /src folder.